Making tax refund decisions

 English | español

 A tax refund is a welcome bonus.
 Whether it is $300 or $3,000, the way you use that money can have a real impact on your personal and financial well-being.
 Want a new computer?
 Better car?
-Flat screen TV?
-Those items are attractive but it's important to consider whether buying something you want versus something you need is a good decision in the long run.
+Flat-screen TV?
+Those items are attractive.
+But it's important to consider whether buying something you want versus something you need is a good decision in the long run.

-Here are some strategies to follow to ensure that you make the best tax refund decisions for you and your family.
+Here are some strategies to follow for ensuring that you make the best tax refund decisions for you and your family.

 - Plan ahead before spending.
-Without a plan, you may spend impulsively, using the money on the first thing that comes to mind and later realize something else was more important.
-Before you spend, take a moment to write down all the possibilities and identify which are the most important at this moment for you and your family.
+Without a plan, you may spend impulsively.
+You may use the money on the first thing that comes to mind, but later realize something else was more important.
+Before you spend, take a moment to write down all the possibilities.
+Then identify which are the most important at this moment for you and your family.

 - Pay off bills.
-Your first priority should be monthly bills for needs (utilities, phone, etc.) you have gotten behind on.
-Prioritize your other debts so that the ones with the highest interest rate get paid off first.
+Your first priority should be paying off bills you may have fallen behind on.
+Those might be things like utilities, phone, or internet.
+Prioritize debts so the ones with the highest interest rate get paid off first.

 - Save for needs in the coming year.
-Set money aside to help you cover potential emergencies or occasional expenses.
+Set money aside to help you cover potential emergencies and occasional expenses:

-- Emergency Funds — Having money saved for emergencies can get you through small emergencies like a car repair or medical expense.
-If you lose your job, an emergency fund can keep you afloat until you find another income source.
+Emergency funds.
+Saving money for emergencies can get you through unexpected small expenses like car repairs or medical bills.
+If you lose your job, an emergency fund can keep you stay afloat until you find another income source.
 Put some of your tax refund into an emergency fund.

-- Occasional Expenses — Big bills that come once a year or every few months cause huge problems for families.
-Avoid problems by being ready for the bills!
+Occasional expenses.
+Big bills that come once a year or every few months cause huge problems for families.
+Avoid problems by being ready for those bills!
 Use your tax refund to start a special savings fund and then keep adding to it throughout the year.

 - Save for long-term financial security.
-You can make progress toward your overall financial security.
+You can use your tax refund to save for your overall financial security.
 Even small amounts can make a difference.
-Adding just $500 a year into a retirement account such as an IRA can make a difference over a period of decades.
-Take the "small amount" plan one step further by making a monthly contribution if your budget allows for it.
-If you contribute $500/year and $25/month, earning 9% return, in 30 years you will have $113,800!
+Adding just $500 a year to a retirement account, such as an IRA, can make a big difference over decades.
+Take this "small amount" plan one step further by making a monthly contribution if your budget allows for it.
+The interest will add up!